Who's This For

 The point is: you don’t have to figure this out alone.
 The journey is easier together.

-Here’s what I’ve learned: the shift from list to story is the easy part.
+The shift from list to story is the easy part.
 The hard part is figuring out who the characters are in your story.
-Not the obvious ones — your students, your collaborators.
-The ones you’ve been overlooking.
-A community partner you’ve talked to three times but never formalized.
+Not the obvious ones, maybe consider your students as collaborators.
+The ones you've been overlooking.
+A community partner you've talked to three times but never formalized.
 An industry contact who keeps asking how your research applies to their sector.
-The campus office you didn’t know existed.
+The campus office you didn't know existed.

 The full Team Guide is eight issues, each building on the last: from finding your characters, to mapping your impact identity, to structuring the narrative, to telling it in different rooms.
 It includes slide decks for team meetings, worksheets, and interactive tools.